 e) Child's School

 1) The Department shall send a copy of final finding reports involving indicated allegations of physical or sexual abuse to the indicated victim's school within ten days after the investigation is completed.
-Reports completed during the summer months shall be sent to the last known school attended by the child.
+Reports completed during the summer months when school is not in session shall be sent to the last known school attended by the child.

-2) The final finding report shall be sent confidential and the school shall ensure that the report remains confidential in accordance with the Illinois School Student Records Act.
+2) The final finding report shall be sent confidential and the school shall ensure that the report remains confidential in accordance with the Illinois School Student Records Act [105 ILCS 10/1 et seq.].

-3) The victim's school shall purge the final finding report from the student's record and return the report to the Department upon notification from the Department that the report was overturned in an appeal or hearing or an indicated finding has been expunged from the State Central Register or that the Department has determined that the child is no longer at risk of physical or sexual harm.
+3) If an indicated finding is reversed during an appeal or hearing, the Department shall ask for the final finding report to be purged from the student’s record and the school shall purge the final finding report from the student’s record.
+The final finding report provides the date of expungement from the central register and the school shall purge the final finding report in accordance with The Illinois School Student Records Act.
+[325 ILCS 5/8.6]

 f) Other Parties